 Preventing Peanut Allergy

 Recommendations for prevention of peanut allergy have changed in recent years.
-Experts advocate age-appropriate introduction of peanut (and the other Big 8 allergens) within the first year of life.
+Experts advocate age-appropriate introduction of peanut (and the other top food allergens) within the first year of life.
 Knowing how to introduce peanuts to your baby can help.

 This is based on the ground-breaking LEAP study, showing peanut allergy was reduced when it was incorporated into the diet between 6 month and a year of age.

 What You Need to Know about Foods with Peanut

 Peanuts in food products must be labeled according to FALCPA in plain language on the package.
 Watch for ingredients including arachis oil (aka peanut oil), nut meat, peanut flour, and mandelonas (peanuts soaked in almond flavoring).

 Beware that peanut butter is used as a thickener in products like chili, and in pet food.